-Biomass electricity generation can come in many forms. and create The most common method is as simple as burning wood or wood pellets to heat a boiler steam to turn a turbine.
+Biomass electricity generation can come in many forms.
+The most common method is as simple as burning wood or wood pellets to heat a boiler steam to turn a turbine.

 In a thermal power station, fuel (coal or natural gas) is burned in a boiler to convert water to steam.

 Cogeneration is the simultaneous production of electricity and steam from a single fuel source using combustion gas turbines, heat-recovery steam generators and steam turbine technology.